Conformal prediction beyond exchangeability: Introduction

 \subsection{Our contributions}

-In this work, we modify the split conformal, full conformal, and jackknife+ methods to allow for both of these sources of non-exchangeability.
-Our goal will be to provide coverage guarantees that are identical to existing guarantees if the data points are in fact exchangeable, and only slightly lower under deviations from exchangeability.
-Specifically, we will bound the {\em coverage gap}, which is the loss in coverage compared to what one could achieve under exchangeability---for example, for split conformal prediction,
+We generalize the split conformal, full conformal, and jackknife+ methods (detailed later) to allow for both of these sources of nonexchangeability.
+Our procedures can recover the original variants if a symmetric algorithm is employed.
+We will provide coverage guarantees that are identical to existing guarantees if the data points are in fact exchangeable, and only slightly lower if the deviation from exchangeability is mild.

+To elaborate, let us define the \emph{coverage gap} as the loss in coverage compared to what is achieved under exchangeability.
+For example, in split conformal prediction run with a desired coverage level $1-\alpha$, we have

 since, under exchangeability, the method guarantees coverage with probability $1-\alpha$.
-To give an informal preview of our results, write
+To give an informal preview of our results, we write $Z_i=(X_i,Y_i)$ to denote the $i$th data point and

-to denote the full (training and test) data set, and let $Z^i$ denote this same data set after swapping the test point $(X_{n+1},Y_{n+1})$ with the $i$-th training point $(X_i,Y_i)$:
+to denote the full (training and test) data sequence, and let $Z^i$ denote this sequence after swapping the test point $(X_{n+1},Y_{n+1})$ with the $i$th training point $(X_i,Y_i)$:

-To enable robustness, our methods will use weights $w_i\in[0,1]$, where $w_i$ is a prespecified weight placed on data point $i$ (with higher weights indicating greater ``trust'' that data point $(X_i,Y_i)$ is drawn from the same or approximately the same distribution as the test point $(X_{n+1},Y_{n+1})$).
+To enable robustness, our methods will allow for weights: let $w_i\in[0,1]$ denote a prespecified weight placed on data point $i$.
 We will see that the coverage gap can be bounded as

-Note that the above result does not make any assumption on the joint distribution of the $n+1$ points---but, of course, the result will be meaningful only if this upper bound is small.
+where \smash{$\dtv$} denotes the total variation distance between distributions.
+Notably, we do not make any assumption on the joint distribution of the $n+1$ points.
+Of course, the result will only be meaningful if we are able to select fixed (non-data-dependent) weights $w_i$ such that this upper bound is likely to be small.
+In particular, if we use these methods, we are implicitly assuming that this weighted sum of total variation terms is small.
+In contrast, past work on conformal prediction in a model-free setting has relied on the assumption that the data are \emph{exactly} exchangeable, since no prior results offered an analysis of the coverage gap under violations of exchangeability.
+See Section~\ref{sec:remarks_on_theorem} for further discussion.

+Note that the upper bound in \eqref{eqn:informal_bound_Z} is a far stronger result than simply asking whether the data is ``nearly exchangeable''.
+For instance, in a time series, it might be the case that \smash{$\dtv(Z,Z^i)$} is quite small but \smash{$\dtv(Z,Z_\pi) \approx 1$} for most permutations $\pi$.
+In words, if the observations are noisy, then permuting only two data points might not be detectable---but if there is nonstationarity or dependence over time then $Z$ is likely to be far from exchangeable.